quii/learn-go-with-tests/http-handlers-revisited.md

 Thankfully with HTTP handlers I feel like I have a pretty good idea what they should do, no matter what project I've worked on:

 1. Accept a HTTP request, parse and validate it.
-2. Call some `ServiceThing` to do `ImportantBusinessLogic` with the stuff I got from step 1.
+2. Call some `ServiceThing` to do `ImportantBusinessLogic` with the data I got from step 1.
 3. Send an appropriate `HTTP` response depending on what `ServiceThing` returns.

 I'm not saying every HTTP handler _ever_ should have roughly this shape, but 99 times out of 100 that seems to be the case for me.

-When you force this separation of concerns testing these handlers becomes a breeze but more importantly testing `ImportantBusinessLogic` no longer has to concern itself with `HTTP`, you can just test the important stuff!
+When you force this separation of concerns testing these handlers becomes a breeze but more importantly testing `ImportantBusinessLogic` no longer has to concern itself with `HTTP`, you can test the business logic separately.

-By separating these concerns it also means you can use `ImportantBusinessLogic` in other contexts without having to modify it, neat.
+By separating these concerns it also means you can use `ImportantBusinessLogic` in other contexts without having to modify it.

 ## Go's Handlers